The federal government's mortgage “stress tests” are being blamed for sidelining a growing number of young home buyers.

 Among buyers aged 18 to 25, new mortgages in the last year are down 13.4% (vs. -8.9% for the overall market), according to TransUnion's second-quarter Industry Insights Report.
 That’s considered a substantial drop in the mortgage business.

 "In many of the major Canadian housing markets, many younger consumers have now been effectively priced out of buying," the report states.

 TransUnion notes the new mortgage rules are affecting first-time buyers the most, given that they're starting their careers and have lower salaries compared to the other age groups.
 That limits their ability to qualify under the new stricter stress test rules.

 Stress Test Refresher: Being “stress tested” means you must prove you can afford a payment at a higher interest rate.
-Default insured mortgages (those with less than 20 percent down payments) are stress-tested on the greater of the contract rate or the Bank of Canada's 5-year fixed posted rate (a.k.a. benchmark rate).
-Uninsured mortgages (those with less than 20 percent down payment) are stress-tested on the higher of the contract rate plus 200 bps, or the benchmark rate, which is currently 5.19.
+Default insured mortgages (those with less than 20% down payments) are stress-tested on the greater of the contract rate or the Bank of Canada's five-year fixed posted rate (a.k.a. benchmark rate).
+Uninsured mortgages (those with less than 20% down payment) are stress-tested on the higher of the contract rate plus 200 bps, or the benchmark rate, which is currently 5.19.